TimBilston/WorkflowManager/README.md

 Users can view clients information and see a board of tasks displayed for the client Can add related tasks, directly from client screen

-KPIs were developed and displayedd based on user level.
+KPIs were developed and displayed based on user authentication level.
 Relating to task completion % and late completion %.
 Allowed managers to track employee performance

 ## Software Explanation
 CakePHP was used as the backend framework for this application